Ghadar movement

-Following the war's conclusion, the party in the United States fractured into a Communist and an Indian Socialist faction.
+Following the war's conclusion, the party in the United States fractured into a communist and an anti-communist faction.
 The party was formally dissolved in 1948.
 Key participants in the Ghadar Movement included K. B. Menon, Sohan Singh Bhakna, Mewa Singh Lopoke, Bhai Parmanand, Vishnu Ganesh Pingle, Bhagwan Singh Gyanee, Har Dayal, Tarak Nath Das, Bhagat Singh Thind, Kartar Singh Sarabha, Udham Singh, Abdul Hafiz Mohamed Barakatullah, Rashbehari Bose, Ishar Singh Gill and Gulab Kaur.
-The insurrectionary ideals of the Ghadar Party influenced members of the Indian Independence Movement opposed to Gandhian nonviolence.
-To carry out other revolutionary activities, "Swadesh Sevak Home" at Vancouver and United India House at Seattle was set-up.
+The insurrectionary ideals of the Ghadar Party influenced the members of the Indian Independence Movement opposed to Gandhian nonviolence.
+To carry out other revolutionary activities, "Swadesh Sevak Home" at Vancouver and United India House at Seattle was set up.

-In 1914, Kasi Ram Joshi a member of the party from Haryana, returned to India from America.
-On 15 March 1915 he was hanged by the colonial government.
-Founding member Har Dayal severed all connections in an open letter published in March 1919 in Indian newspapers and wrote to the British Government asking for amnesty.

-In 1918, the party split into the Kirti Kisan Party, which had communist and socialist leanings and later aligned with Congress, and the Babbar Akali faction, which was Sikhism-centric.
+In 1918, the party split into the Kirti Kisan Sabha, which had communist and socialist leanings and later aligned with Congress, and the Babbar Akali faction, which was Sikhism-centric.

+Etymology

+The movement derived its name from the Punjabi word ghadr or ghadar often translated as "mutiny" or "revolution".